neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Postgres extensions

 Neon supports numerous Postgres extensions, and we regularly add support for more.
 For the extensions that Neon supports, see [Postgres Extensions](/docs/extensions/pg-extensions).
-To request support for additional extensions, please reach out to us on our [Discord Server](https://discord.com/invite/92vNTzKDGp).
+To request support for additional extensions, please reach out to us on our [Discord Server](https://discord.gg/92vNTzKDGp).
 Please keep in mind that privilege requirements, local file system access, and functionality that is incompatible with Neon features such as Autoscaling and Autosuspend may prevent Neon from being able to offer support for certain extensions.

 ## Roles and permissions

 Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account.
 In place of the Postgres superuser role, Neon provides a `neon_superuser` role.

-Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
+Roles created in the Neon Console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 For information about the privileges associated with this role, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

 Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a standalone Postgres installation.
 These roles are not granted membership in the `neon_superuser` role.
 You must grant these roles the privileges you want them to have.
 For more information, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).